Preparation for Hospital Surgery

 Leaving The Hospital

 The length of time that you spend in the hospital depends on the type of procedure and anesthetic you have.
 The hospital staff will make sure that you are safe to go home and that your questions have been answered before you depart.
-If you have sedation or a general anaesthetic we require that an able bodied, responsible adult is available to accompany you home and preferably stay with you for 24 hours.
+If you have sedation or a general anaesthetic we require that an able bodied, responsible adult is available to accompany you home and stay with you for 24 hours.
 You must not drive, drink alcohol, sign legal documents or operate heavy machinery for 24 hours after having sedation or general anaesthetic.
 You must not drive after hand surgery until you are able to grip the steering wheel strongly with both hands.

 Please don't hesitate to contact us on (03) 9427 9596 if you have further questions.